openfaas/openfaas.github.io/_posts/2018-09-06-stateless-microservices.md

 One of our newest users at [Wireline.io](https://www.wireline.io) raised a [feature request](https://github.com/openfaas/faas/issues/716) to enhance the HTTP route functionality of functions.
 Wireline wanted to write functions which could run both on [AWS Lambda](https://aws.amazon.com/free/webapps/?https://aws.amazon.com/lambda/) and on OpenFaaS without any additional changes.
 Around that same time the CEO of [GitLab](https://about.gitlab.com/), [Sid Sijbrandi](https://twitter.com/sytses?lang=en) reached out to learn more about Serverless and how it could be leveraged at GitLab.
 Sid asked me whether OpenFaaS could be used to manage both FaaS Functions and the microservices his team was more familiar with such as a Sinatra apps.
 He showed a particular interest in [scaling to zero](https://www.openfaas.com/blog/zero-scale/) when idle.

-Let's look at some background before moving into the tutorial showing how to put this into practice.
+Let's look at some background before moving into the tutorial showing how to put this into practice with Sid's request.

 ## What's a Function?